codecrafters-io/build-your-own-kafka/stage_descriptions/listing-partitions-02-vt6.md

 - Leave the `partitions` array empty.
 - Set `next_cursor` to `-1` (null).

-Here's an example of what your response might look like for a topic named "foo":
+Here's an example of what your response might look like for a topic named `"foo"`:

 ```java
 00 00 00 2f  // message_size:                 47 bytes